 Answer: Click on the CONTACT box on the top pf the page or contact the Life With Hope, LLC office by telephone (727 600-8081) or by FAX (727 865-5150) or by email at [email protected] Indicate your phone number, fax number or email address and the time you can be reached.
 Dr. Campbell will contact you to set an appointment for your initial session.

 17. Are the therapists available to speak to my club or group?

 Answer: Yes.
 Subject to time availability, Dr. Campbell would be glad to bring a program to your club or group.
 She is currently interested in talking to groups about the need to detect signs of mental health problems in children early enough to intercept them before they erupt into behavior that will get them in trouble with the law.couples in distress in their relationship and want help to over come the issues creating a stressful, and often, unhealthy relationship.

 Answer: At 2708 Palm Harbor, Blvd., Suite 507-12 in Palm Harbor, Florida 34683 -- on the southeast corner of Alderman and Alt.
 19 (Palm Harbor Blvd.)
 We are on the back side of the building behind the building in which Rum Rummers grill and bar is located.

 19. If I don't live in your practice area (Pasco, Pinellas and Hillsborough counties, Florida), how can I find a competent therapist?

 Answer: Go to the website www.aamft.org and click on the box, "Find a Therapist."

 19. Will Life With Hope therapists furnish information to the courts on request?

-Answer: Our therapists will not testify in court nor furnish courts or any other person any information about your case without your permission or unless ordered by the court.
+Answer: Dr. Campbell will not testify in court nor furnish courts or any other person any information about your case without your permission or unless ordered to do so by the court.
 If ordered to testify by the court, special fees and a retainer will be required.